mmb-irb/Basic-Docker-Swarm/README.md

 networks:
   my_network:
     external: true   # Use an external network
+  webnet:
+    name: webnet   # Name of the network
+    driver: overlay   # Use an overlay network
 ```

 All the variables are defined in a `.env` file.
 See following section.